 Did you know some states don’t have any age requirement at all to take the CPA exam?
 Great news for all you teenage accounting enthusiasts – in some states, you can become a licensed CPA before you’re even old enough to vote!

 Some states do require you to be a certain age, usually around 21 years old, before taking the exam.
 Don’t worry, though; the majority of states don’t have this age requirement at all.
-Just ask Belicia Cespedes, the woman who received her CPA licensing at the ripe old age of 17!
+Just ask Belicia Cespedes, the woman in the picture below who received her CPA license at the ripe old age of 17!

 What Are The CPA Exam Citizenship Requirements?